 Empowering customer support team means to give them the freedom to access technology and other ways to deliver excellent customer service to make customers happy.
 Empowering teams require employees to be well trained to figure out and act on opportunities to improve customer service.

 - The employees have complete freedom and knowledge to handle customer’s queries independently.
 They have ownership to make customers happy.

 - As a team, they can perform together.
 Thus, delivering superior customer service and business success.

 - Employees feedback is directly aligned with the company objective.
 The company’s mission and employee’s opinion are linked that makes employees valued.

 When you give ownership to the team for their own work it boosts employee motivation and morale.
 It also improves quality service, team productivity, and quick decision-making.

 You may like to read – How to empower your team to deliver great customer service

 5. Use live engagement tools for better customer service

 Wow, your customers by using live engagement tools deliver an interactive customer service experience.
 Live engagement tools answer customers’ immediate need for quick resolutions to issues.
 It is an effective tool for improving customer experience (CX).
-This live customer engagement platform offers functionality beyond simple communication.
+This live customer engagement offers functionality beyond simple communication.